 The Coca-Cola Company

 The final point I would highlight is the dividend situation.
 Famously, the company never missed a payout.
-In fact, by 1933 it had increased its per-share payout to common stockholders by 50% relative to 1929 (although I note that its 1933 payout was actually 25% below its 1931 level).
+Indeed, by 1933 it had actually increased its per-share payout to common stockholders by 50% relative to 1929, although I note that its 1933 payout was actually 25% below its 1931 level.
 Anyway, its dividend distribution had ample profit cover throughout the Depression years.
 Quick math shows that the company paid out an average of 62% of its net profit between 1929 and 1933.

 On the face of it, some elements of the company’s financial performance might not look all that good.
-After all, net profit did fall in the early-1930s by as much as 25%.
-The per-share cash dividend followed a similar trend, although it remained higher than it had been in the late 1920s.
+After all, net profit did fall in the early 1930s by as much as 25%.
+The per-share cash dividend followed a similar trend, though it remained higher than it had been in the late 1920s.
 When viewed in isolation, I guess that is a fair point.

 After that, it was back to the high growth rates of the 1920s.
 When you add it all up, the company had earned somewhere in the region of $115,000,000 between 1930 and 1937.
 For those reasons, I’d make Coca-Cola Company stock my number one choice.